nreddy216/nidhi-reddy.com/src/data/projects/yellow-wallpaper/index.md

 ---
 category: "projects"
-order: 12
+order: 600
 cover: "./yw-cover.png"
+image_style: "filter: saturate(1.5)"
 title: "Yellow Wallpaper"
-description: "An animation adaptation based on the epynomous short story."
+description: "An animation adaptation based on the eponymous short story."
 description_long: "In college, I double-majored in Film and Math, and it was there that I dove into animation.
 In a sense, this was my 'thesis' film project, which I based off a short story of the same name by Charlotte Perkins Gilman.
 I rotoscoped this short animation in Flash, composited it in After Effects, and used archival footage of advertisements to texture the sound design.
 "
 url: https://londonfeministfilmfestival.com/lfff-archive/lfff2013/director-interviews/nidhi-reddy/